olelong/42_Inception/README.md

 ## Dev Environment

 This project uses Docker (docker-compose version 3.8) to manage the local development environment.
+To run this project, use a virtual machine.

 ## How does it works